Best Auto Top Off System - Keeping Your Aquarium Stable (2020 Reviews 🏅)

 5) XP Aqua Dueletto ATO - Build for All In One Systems

 The XP Aqua Duetto ATO system is an ATO that has been designed with all-in-on aquariums in mind.
 It is designed for this purpose so well that Waterbox Aquariums often sells this ATO as an add on to their reef ready system.
 It is marketed as the "world's smallest dual-sensor aquarium top-off system" and you can see by the sensors and pump how small it really is.
+It can achieve this small footprint by not using moving parts, opting for a digital sensor setup.

 The pump is a DC pump, which draws less power and allows it to be smaller in size.
 So small that it can easily fit in all-in-one chambers and operate effectively.
 It uses dual digital sensors that will work in complete darkness.
 Because the sensors mount magnetically without a sensor mount, they can be placed just about anywhere in the aquarium or sump chamber and can be hidden easily.